 How Common is Hallucinogen Abuse?

-Hallucinogens are widely abused drugs that cause the users to hear or see things that are not real.
+Hallucinogens are widely abused drugs that cause users to hear or see things that aren’t real.
 The drug can have a different effect on individual users, which is why it is important to know the risks of hallucinogen abuse, and the effects it has on the brain.
-Hallucinogen drugs can be man-made (LSD and PCP) or plant based (Salvia).
+Hallucinogen drugs can be man-made (LSD and PCP) or plant based (Salvia or peyote).

 Why Should I Worry About Hallucinogen Abuse?